mavjav-edu/pcc_2e/recommended_reading/django.md

 ## The Official Django Tutorial (The Polls Tutorial)

 The Django documentation includes an in-depth tutorial that's really worth going through.
 In fact, I highly recommend it as your next step after completing the Learning Log project.
-You'll be familiar wtih much of what you see, but you'll also learn more details about many aspects of Django, and see some new features as well.
+You'll be familiar with much of what you see, but you'll also learn more details about many aspects of Django, and see some new features as well.
 For example you'll see how to test your Django apps, which is absolutely critical for many webapp-based projects.
 The tutorial also has links to the technical documentation throughout, which is a great way to start exploring the technical documentation.

 Almost everyone in the Django community has worked through the Polls tutorial at some point, and working through it gives you common ground in your early communication with other Django developers.